 Supervisor Kristin Gaspar

-Eric Basu is an entrepreneur and corporate manager with specific expertise in cybersecurity, technology solutions, marketing to government and commercial executives, international business, and leadership of small to medium organizations.
+Eric Basu is the CEO of Sentek Global and is an entrepreneur and corporate manager with specific expertise in cybersecurity, technology solutions, marketing to government and commercial executives, international business, and leadership of small to medium organizations.
 He has an EMBA from Anderson Business School, UCLA, a B.S. in Molecular Biology from San Jose State University and is a Former SEAL Officer in the U.S. Navy.

-Maureen manages retirement trust and services for public agencies in California and the Northeast.
+Maureen is the Senior VP for Public Agency Retirement Services (PARS).
+She manages retirement trust and services for public agencies in California and the Northeast.
 Maureen previously spent 17 years working as a key aide to government officials at the federal, state, and local level, including a Massachusetts Congressman and Massachusetts State Representative.
 Maureen is a former Assistant City Manager and Human Resources Director and has worked in every department of municipal government over the course of her 34 year career.
 Maureen gained first-hand experience in public employee retirement issues through her public policy and local government work.

 Maureen has a Master’s Degree in Public Administration with an emphasis in Public Personnel Administration from University of Southern California, as well as a Bachelor’s Degree in Political Science from University of California, Santa Barbara.
 In addition, Maureen studied Public Pension Policy from the International Foundation of Employee Benefits at the University of Pennsylvania’s Wharton School of Business.